-Revenues for the three months ended February 28, 2006 increased 22.5% to \$93.7 million from \$76.5 million for the period ended February 28, 2005.
-Excluding acquisitions owned less than one year, revenues grew 16% for the second fiscal quarter of 2006 compared to the prior year period.
-Acquisitions over the last twelve months, including europrospectus, the AlphaMetrics business and DSI accounted for 6% or \$5.0 million of the revenue growth in the second fiscal quarter versus the year ago period.
-For the first six months of fiscal 2006, revenues advanced 21.8% to \$183.3 million from \$150.5 million in the prior year period.
-The 21.8% increase in the first half of fiscal 2006 compared to the first half of fiscal 2006 growth in the underlying organic business and 5.8% growth from acquisitions owned less than one year.
+Revenues for the three months ended May 31, 2006 increased 25% to \$98.8 million from \$79.3 million for the period ended May 31, 2005.
+Excluding acquisitions owned less than one year, revenues grew 17% for the third fiscal quarter of 2006 compared to the prior year period.
+Acquisitions over the last twelve months, including Global Filings, the AlphaMetrics business and DSI accounted for 8% or \$6.0 million of the revenue growth in the third fiscal quarter versus zero in the year ago period.
+For the first nine months of fiscal 2006, revenues advanced 23% to \$282.1 million from \$229.9 million in the prior year period.
+The 23% increase in the first three quarters of fiscal 2006 compared to same period a year ago breaks down into 16% growth in the underlying organic business and 7% growth from acquisitions owned less than one year.

 The increase in revenues was driven by broad-based growth.
-This growth included selling applications and new database subscriptions to existing clients, expanding the number of users and establishing new client relationships.
-We have deployed our capital to develop a diverse and valuable product suite that attracts and engages a valuable audience.
-Expanded features in our suite of Portfolio Analytics products, further adoption of AlphaMetrics and incremental content for non-U.S. investors helped increase demand for our services.
+We have deployed our capital to develop a diverse product suite that attracts and engages a global, institutional client base.
+The 25% quarter over quarter growth included selling applications and content subscriptions to existing clients, expanding the number of users and establishing new client relationships.

+We accelerated establishing new client relationships by adding 56 net new clients during the third quarter.
+Over the first nine months of fiscal 2006, we expanded our client base 8%, by adding 121 clients, excluding those acquired through acquisition.
+The ability to consolidate multiple services into one through the FactSet platform has been a compelling opportunity for firms to recognize efficiencies.

+Demand for the Portfolio Analytics suite of applications continues to rise.
+This suite is comprehensive and includes the applications for portfolio attribution, risk management and quantitative analysis.

+New business has also been driven by our ability to service professionals with a global reach.
+Higher demand for global content among clients reflects a recent shift in asset allocation to non-US investments.

 "Subscriptions" at a given point in time represent the forward-looking revenues for the next twelve months from all subscription services currently being supplied to our clients.
-At February 28, 2006, subscriptions were \$380.3 million, representing an increase of \$72.7 million or 23.6% compared to the same period a year ago.
-On a constant currency basis and excluding the acquisition of europrospectus, the AlphaMetrics business and DSI, subscriptions increased \$49.9 million or 16% since February 28, 2005.
-Subscriptions from overseas operations were \$110.1 million at February 28, 2006, representing 29% of the company-wide total.
-Subscription growth was strong representing the power of our products and client service model.
-We also experienced expansion in net new clients, incremental subscriptions to our services by existing clients and an increased number of users.
-At quarter-end, the average subscription per client was \$228,000, an increase of 1.8% since November 30, 2005 and consistent with the average subscription per client at February 28, 2005.
+Subscriptions increased \$19.1 million during the third quarter and totaled \$399.4 million at May 31, 2006.
+Excluding the impact of foreign currencies, subscriptions advanced \$16.4 million during the three months ending May 31, 2006.
+Subscriptions increased \$81.5 million or 26% compared to the same period a year ago.
+On a constant currency basis and excluding the acquisition of Global Filings, the AlphaMetrics business and DSI, subscriptions increased \$56.1 million or 18% since May 31, 2005.

+Subscriptions from overseas operations were \$116.2 million at May 31, 2006, representing 29% of the company-wide total.
+Subscription growth was strong, representing the power of our products and client service model.
+At quarter-end, the average subscription per client was \$232,000, an increase of 2% since February 28, 2006 and 7% above the average subscription per client at May 31, 2005.

-At the end of the second quarter of fiscal 2006, there were 1,666 clients, including 20 new firms via the europrospectus acquisition, who subscribed to our services.
-This is an increase of 229 clients or 16% over the prior 12 months.
-Included in this rise was the net addition of 78 clients from the acquisitions of DSI and AlphaMetrics.
-There were 27,700 users as of February 28, 2006, up from 23,200 at the end of the second quarter of fiscal 2005.
+At the end of the third quarter of fiscal 2006, client count was 1,722, an increase of 258 clients or 18% over the prior 12 months.
+Included in this rise was the net addition of 98 clients from the acquisitions of DSI, AlphaMetrics and Global Filings.
+There were 27,900 users as of May 31, 2006, up from 24,000 at the end of the third quarter of fiscal 2005.
 This count excludes professionals who subscribe exclusively to the AlphaMetrics web-based product.
 While there are many users, the price per user is materially lower than that of our Directions platform.